dataviscourse/tutorials/lectures/lecture-dom-manipulation.md

 Notice the ```tickForever``` function.
 We can't use an infinte while loop here.
 If we did, the element attributes would be changed, but the user of the web browser does not get to see it, because the web browser does not ever get a chance to update the graphical representation of the DOM.
 The way to solve this problem is by using a special browser API called [```requestAnimationFrame```](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
 This API lets you tell a web browser that you’d like the opportunity to change something in the DOM.
 The next time the web browser is sitting idly, after having drawn all of its needed graphics, it will call the function passed as a parameter.
 Then, we just need to make sure that after updating the graphics, we call requestAnimationFrame again.
 The solution is a recursive version of the endless loop above ```(function f() { tick(); f(); })```.
 The fundamental difference here is that instead of making the recursive call directly, we ask the browser to make the recursive call, after it has updated the graphics.
 This way there’s always a step in between every update where the web browser updates the UI and graphics, and you get nice animations as a result.

 While we've worked with regular HTML elements here, the possibilities demonstrated equally apply to SVG, of course.
-So in theory, you would have all the tools to create data driven visualizations.
+So now you have all the tools to create data driven visualizations.
 Of course, libraries such as D3 make our lives easier!

 ## JavaScript Events